IBM/ar-resume-with-visual-recognition/README.md

 ![ARResume Architecture](architecture.png)

-1. Face recognition using iOS Vision API
+1. User initiates the ar app.
+2. App opens up the camera view to detect the face, and crops it.
-2. Classify cropped face using IBM Visual Recognition
+3. Classify cropped face using IBM Visual Recognition
-3. Get details from IBM Cloudant using the classification
+4. Get details from IBM Cloudant using the classification
-4. Overlay the data in front of the user in the mobile camera view
+5. Overlay the data in front of the user in the mobile camera view

 # Included Components